Chart Color Schemes

 Winter Valley ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Winter Valley's population was found to have low cultural diversity, with 88.5% born in Australia, 91.2% being citizens, and 89.9% speaking English only at home.
-Christianity is the dominant religion, comprising 38.6%.
-The 'Other' category is overrepresented at 2.4%, compared to 1.0% regionally.
+Winter Valley's cultural diversity was found to be below average, with 88.5% of its population born in Australia, 91.2% being citizens, and 89.9% speaking English only at home.
+Christianity is the dominant religion in Winter Valley, comprising 38.6% of people.
+Notably, the 'Other' religious category is overrepresented, making up 2.4% of Winter Valley's population compared to 0.8% across Victoria.

 Frequently Asked Questions - Diversity